CaptainVarun/helloCelo/README.md

 # Hello Celo

-A repo to get started with the exercise outline here: https://docs.celo.org/v/master/developer-guide/start/hellocelo
+The purpose of this bounty is to help developers get acquainted with some of the basic features and tools in the Celo development environment.